perllb/ctg-exome/README.md

 ### Output:
 * CTG-output
     * `fastq`: Contains raw fastq files from demultiplexing.
+    * `dragen`:
-    * `dragen`: Output from dragen alignment + variant calling.
-Here you find the .bam files for the aligned sample and .vcf files.
-The *hard-filtered.vcf contain the variants that passed filters.
+      * `metrics`: Output from dragen alignment + variant calling.
+Contains metrics from alignment and calling, raw .vcfs and .bam files.
+         * `sv`: Output metrics and candidate vcf from sv calling.
+      * `vcf`: The *hard-filtered.vcf contain the SNV variants (and some SVs) that passed filters.
+DiploidSV.vcf contain SVs that passes the candidate filters.
+Annotated and filtered vcf are also written here.
     * `qc`: Quality control output.
         * fastqc output (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
         * dragen metrics: Summarized metrics for each sample.